Spec-Rite/aws-lambda-base-images/README.md

 ## What we're doing here

-As soon as new AWS Lambda base images are available, an automated process snapshots the layers and configuration used to create these images and force-pushes them to this repository.
+As soon as new AWS Lambda base images are available, an automated process snapshots the layers and configuration used to create these images and publishes them to this repository.
+A separate branch is used for each image.

-For examples, please see other branches in this repository.

-Committed alongside the Dockerfiles in the branches are the tarballs, which balloon the repository size.
-Thus, we force-push branches that contain the tarballs.

-Although we force-push the files away, the older versions of our images remain present on DockerHub and Amazon ECR.
+To avoid ballooning the respository size, we force-push the branches that contain the tarballs.
+As a result, content may disappear without warning.
+The older versions of our images remain present on DockerHub and Amazon ECR.

 ## Usage